MicrosoftDocs/win32/desktop-src/Virtual/msvm-allocationcapabilities.md

 ---
 title: Msvm\_AllocationCapabilities class
-description: Defines the means by which a client can discover the valid range of default settings for a virtual resource. ms.assetid: '10a46030-c6ce-4d3a-a0cb-cc0a26408f13'
+description: Defines the means by which a client can discover the valid range of default settings for a virtual resource. ms.assetid: 10a46030-c6ce-4d3a-a0cb-cc0a26408f13
+keywords:
+- Msvm_AllocationCapabilities class Hyper-V
-keywords: ["Msvm_AllocationCapabilities class Hyper-V", "Msvm_AllocationCapabilities class Hyper-V , described"]
+- Msvm_AllocationCapabilities class Hyper-V , described
 topic_type:
 - apiref
 api_name: